kiba/Writings/for_science/chp9_meeting_the_host.md

 ***
 **Captain Kobayashi**

 "Well?
 Let see what you have to say, Chief Sasaki," Kobayashi said.

-The trio of females in this meeting were without the masks.
-The other two women both knew each other for hundred of years.
-But to an Earthling, they looked far too young to be the senior leadership of this arkship.
+She was the only woman in the room without a mask.
+The other two women were both good friends who knew each other for a long time.

 On the right of Kobayashi facing her was the chief of engineering, Sasaki, the other woman on the left was Doctor Yure Shinatose, chief of genetic engineering and medicine.

-"The trans-dimensional machine, the parts that I can examine at least, were very crude," Sasaki began bluntly.
+"The trans-dimensional machine, the parts that I can examine at least, was very crude," Sasaki began bluntly.
 "There's not much to say other than that there were effort to build a self-contained vessel for survival in dangerous environmental condition.
 Everything else was early twenty-first century technologies as far as we can examine.
 Their phones and tablets matched up our historical record perfectly to a 't', all the way down to the micrometer."

 "So, we're dealing with twenty-first century humans after all."